sr-dotcom/aum-revenue-liquidity-planning-dashboard/README.md

 👉 https://aum-revenue-liquidity-planning-dashboard.streamlit.app/

-Use this hosted version for demos and grading.
-The local setup instructions below are mainly for development or offline experimentation.

 ## Project Overview

 This project simulates **Aurora Utensils Manufacturing (AUM)**, a mid-size stainless-steel utensils and kitchenware manufacturer, to build a comprehensive **forecasting and liquidity planning system**.
 We use a real utensil manufacturing sales dataset from Kaggle as Aurora's transaction history, supplemented with macroeconomic data from FRED and U.S. Census sources.